 - Polycystic Kidney Disease

 - Severe anatomical problems of the urinary tract

-The need for a Renal Transplant arises when a person’s kidneys have lost all their functions and the Kidneys function is being managed artificially by the help of Dialyzing Machines.
+The need for a Renal Transplant arises when a person’s kidneys have lost all their functions and the Kidney function is being managed artificially with the help of Dialyzing Machines.

 To undergo a kidney transplant, the recipient & donor both must be healthy &must NOT have:

 - Infections such as TB, hepatitis or osteomyelitis

 In-case either the recipient or donor has any other medical issue, then they must be treated for the same first before going for the kidney transplant.

 - Living related donor- First family relatives of the person receiving the kidney, i.e. either of the parents, siblings, or children are preferred donors.
 Being related, there is an increased chance of kidney being a stronger biological “match” for the patient & thus increases the chances of being accepted in a foreign body.

 - Living unrelated donor – Friend or spouse can also donate.
 However, the recipient needs to be administered anti-rejection injections to reduce the chances of rejection of the transplanted kidney which is a foreign object in the body.

 Many people worry that by donating a kidney they will become unhealthy or be in a dangerous situation.
 The living donor of the kidney is left with one healthy functioning kidney, which should be more than enough for the rest of the donor’s life.
 The donor’s activities are not usually limited.